 Repost from Aha!
 Parenting.

-The secret is compassion.
+The secret for how to parent calmly is compassion.

 For your child, of course, but start with compassion for yourself.
 You can't be emotionally generous when you're stressed, running on empty, feeling like you aren't good enough.
 Once you feel a bit less tense, you'll think better, and you'll be able to reach out to your child in a more relaxed way to turn around whatever is happening.
 Without yelling.